 Have there been any father/son teams that have both played for the Cubs?
-Yes there were five!
-Here are their EVERY CUB EVER profiles on this Father’s Day…
+Yes there were.
+Here are five of their EVERY CUB EVER profiles on this Father’s Day…

 ~Randy Hundley 1942 (Cubs 1966-1973, 1976-1977)

 Randy was a good ol’ boy from Martinsville, Virginia who talked with a Southern accent, and also had a fierce competitiveness.
 So naturally, his teammates called him Rebel.
 During his stellar Cubs career he was an All-Star and Gold-Glove winner (in an era that Johnny Bench also played in the NL), and in 1968 set a record that will probably never be broken.
 He caught 160 games for the Cubs that year–an astonishing achievement.
 Unfortunately, he was never really the same after that year.
 The Cubs traded him to the Twins in 1974 (for George Mitterwald), and he played one season for both the Twins and the Padres before ending his career back in Chicago right where it began.
 (His son Todd also later caught for the Cubs.)
 After his playing career was over Randy created the first Cubs fantasy camp, a program that still runs to this day.
 (Photo: Topps 1967 Baseball Card)

 This seemed like a no-brainer free agent signing.
 The slugging son of Cubs icon Randy Hundley, returning to the ballpark of his youth to relive the glories of his father.
 Well, it didn’t quite turn out that way.
 His time with the Cubs was an unhappy one for both player and team.
 He was booed mercilessly by Cubs fans because he hit only .187 in his first year with the team, and .211 the following year.
 In 2001 he struck out 89 times in only 246 at bats.
 Hundley was plagued with injuries too.
 But, he did have one shining moment in a Cubs uniform when he homered to beat the hated crosstown White Sox.